entur/nirgali/README.md

 ### Custom tokens

-In order to enforce security in the firebase database, a custom token is created in [the auth function](functions/auth) based on the keycloak token.
+In order to enforce security in the firebase database, a custom token is created in [the auth function](functions/auth) based on the auth0 token.
 The `editSX` roles are carried over to the custom token and used in `firestore.rules` for authorization.

 ## Local development